awsdocs/amazon-athena-user-guide/doc_source/connect-data-source-hive-existing-iam-role.md

 1. Choose **Save**\.

 At this point, you are ready to configure Athena to use your Lambda function to connect to your Hive metastore\.
-For steps, see [Configure Athena to Use a Deployed Hive Metastore Connector](connect-data-source-hive-existing-lambda.md)\.
+For steps, see [Configure Athena to use a deployed Hive metastore connector](connect-data-source-hive-existing-lambda.md)\.